 And despite the fact that the dictator of Venezuela ran a socialist government, Thor Halvorssen ensures anybody who would listen that he picks no sides politically.
 Democratic socialist governments in Norway, for example, are perfectly fine according to Thor Halvorssen.
 He points to their separation of powers, checks and balances, and vibrant democracy as examples of what good can come out of the socialist government.

 Crunchbase said that, according to Thor Halvorssen, is when a government features unilateral power with no checks and balances.
-This creates a unilateral dictator and that is the source of all human rights abuses across the world, regardless of the form of government.

 The Human Rights Foundation has recently targeted the supreme leader of the Peoples Democratic Republic of Korea.
 Kim Jong Un is a third-generation unilateral dictator who rose to power through violence.
 He assassinated any political dissidents in his way, including his uncle, and has put his people through social torture.
 An estimated 3.5 million North Koreans have perished due to starvation and famine.
 Read more: Thor Halvorssen | Facebook